Canadian Prescribed Interest Rates

 2. The Lenders Rule: If the loan was related to normal business activity, it is not considered a shareholder loan provided there are actual repayment terms in place where interest is charged at standard rates.
 The terms must be met and maintained.
 The Tax Guy refers to this as the lenders rule.

-There must be a written agreement between the shareholder and the corporation.
-The agreement should state the amount of the loan and the time frame the shareholder will repay the loan.
+For example, there must be a written agreement between the shareholder and the corporation.
+The agreement should state the amount of the loan, the prescribed interest rate in effect**, and the time frame the shareholder will repay the loan.
 The shareholder should make actual payments with regards the loan from their personal accounts and not payment through journal entries.
 This makes it clear there was a financial obligation and it was being met.

-3. The Principle Residence Rule: If the shareholder is also an employee (as most small business owners are), a loan can be advanced due to employment and it will not be considered income (it is tax free).
+3. The Home Purchase Loan Rule (formerly The Principle Residence Rule): If the shareholder is also an employee (as most small business incorporated owners are), a loan can be advanced due to employment and it will not be considered income (it is tax free).
 It could be to purchase a principal residence, a vehicle to be used for business purposes or new shares in the corporation.
 As with the lenders rule, payments must be in place for repayment and maintained.
-The Tax Guy refers to this as the principle residence rule.
+The Tax Guy refers to this as the principle residence rule (now the home purchase loan rule).

 The loan must attract a fair interest rate that any arm’s length borrower would pay for a similar loan.
 For example, if the corporation gives an advance to a shareholder-employee to purchase a principal residence and they are charged an interest equivalent to the prescribed rates**, this would not be counted as a taxable benefit.

 Employer loans to employees are usually an employee benefit.
-The value of any kind of benefit must be added to your employment income.
-See the principle residence rule for loans relating to home purchase loans, home relocation loans, investment loans and loans to buy a vehicle.
-The Tax Guy says "the government wants to discourage employers from substituting tax-free fringe benefits for actual cash compensation to avoid income tax.
+The value of any kind of benefit must be added to your employment income, with some exceptions for home purchase loans, home relocation loans, investment loans, and loans to buy a vehicle.
+The Tax Guy says "the government wants to discourage employers from substituting tax-free fringe benefits for actual cash compensation to avoid income tax."

 Do not confuse a "due FROM shareholder" loan with a "due TO shareholder" loan where you made a contribution to the corporation as an investment in the business or paying for company expenses with your personal funds (not a great habit ... there are better ways!).